 When accounting for long-term and unforeseen medical needs, divorcing spouses must thoroughly consider all possibilities and all options that are available, and focus on negotiating a divorce settlement agreement that provides adequate financial security for the decades to come.

-Request a Consultation with North County, CA Divorce Lawyer Richard M. Renkin
+Request a Case Evaluation with North County, CA Divorce Lawyer Richard M. Renkin